thanatadcs/scalable-video-hosting/README.md

 You can run this application with either `Docker Compose` or `Kubernetes`.

 > [!NOTE]
-> [*ffmpeg*](https://www.ffmpeg.org/download.html) executable used in video processing worker is for arm64 macOS machine.
+> [*ffmpeg*](https://www.ffmpeg.org/download.html) executable used in video processing worker is for arm64 machine.
 You might need to change ffmpeg to the version that support your machine.

 ## Run with Docker Compose
 ### Requirement